Dev-kaif/ShopyLie/README.md

 ---

+## ⚠️ API Limitations & Simulations

+Due to the nature of the **DummyJSON API**, several features were simulated on the client-side to provide a complete user experience:

+- **CRUD Persistence**
+  The DummyJSON API simulates success for `POST`, `PUT`, and `DELETE` requests but does not actually save, update, or delete data on the server.
+  To handle this, the project uses manual cache updates with **TanStack Query** so the UI reacts instantly as if the changes were persisted.

+- **Orders Page**
+  The API does not provide a dedicated `/orders` endpoint.
+The Orders page was created by repurposing the `/carts` endpoint to simulate a list of customer orders.

+- **Order Status**
+  Each order status (`Processing`, `Shipped`, etc.) is randomly generated on the client-side to create a more realistic experience.

+- **Time-Series Data**
+  The "Revenue Trends" chart on the Analytics page uses synthesized monthly data since the API does not provide historical sales information.

+---

 ## 🧠 Approach & Philosophy

 The goal was to build a professional-grade, scalable frontend, not just meet assignment basics.